Bat Digest Logo

 Illegal Bats List

-Perfect Game announced that all drop 5 Hype Fires from Easton are banned from play.
-This currently only affects Perfect Game and does not apply to USSSA at large.
-The drop 8 and drop 10 versions are NOT suspended.
+April 8, 2024: Perfect Game banned all drop 5 Easton Hype Fire bats.
+This only affects Perfect Game events - the bat remains legal in USSSA play.
+Drop 8 and drop 10 versions are NOT affected.

 Complete Illegal Baseball Bats List